 Picture having a grid.
 That way key elements end up at the same place and users recognize what to do.

 Skip text where possible (it’s possible more often than you think) and use icons instead.

 Remove clutter, and group related elements.
 Account is a good place to put things like settings, password, sign out etc. Instagram makes it really simple.
 No text at all, just click the wheel, and then a long list with loads of options shows up.

 Make sure your app works on different platforms.
 Test it thoroughly.
 Really really thoroughly.
-Don’t assume it will work on iPhone 6 if it’s totally working on iPhone 5.
-Borrow a Samsung (other phones are available), test with different browsers, click every button there is to click and submit every possibility to submit.
+Don’t assume it will work on iPhone 8 if it’s totally working on iPhone 7.
+Borrow an Android phone, test with different browsers, click every button there is to click and submit every possibility to submit.

 Go outside.
 Don’t think everything’s working fine because it’s working in your office with your super speed wifi.
 Go to the bus station, go visit your grandma, go to the woods where you’re happy to find 3G between two oak trees.

 Stress your app.
 Connect and close down - fast.
 Imagine you need to board a train just as you opened your app.
 Test your app and use it like you would use it IRL.
 Because a real user won’t wait for an app to open.
 If nothing happens in less than 3 seconds, a standard user closes down - they don’t want to wait for the page or app to load.

 When your user experience is set, check how your app page will look like before going live.
 First impressions last.
 Give your icon some extra care.
 Your icon needs to stand out among others and show what your app does.